 He is personally eternal and resides outside of space/time, so He can and does allow us to exhaust our stubborn and seemingly endless quest to maintain self-sovereignty over our lives until we “come to ourselves” as the Prodigal Son did aka “hitting rock bottom”.
 He will begin dealing with us in some area of our lives and, when we persist in choosing our own way instead of His, He will allow us to “take another lap around Mt.
 Sinai” as He did with the children of Israel in the wilderness.
 This cycle will continue until we finally surrender and obey.
 The penalties for our resistance increase with each and every lap as He keeps raising the stakes until we finally fold.

 Poor Tiger fought so hard he physically injured himself, but in the end it was all an exercise in futility.
-The vet still examined him and drew a blood sample despite his titanic struggles.
+Despite his titanic struggles, the vet still prevailed, examined him, and drew a blood sample.
 All Tiger accomplished was to cause himself an incredible amount of physical pain and emotional suffering, ultimately leading to his early demise, all of which could have been avoided had he simply submitted to the procedure peacefully.

 A sobering thought indeed!